Atiur Rahman: Central bank governor

-Governor of the central bank

-As governor of the central bank of Bangladesh, he took steps in developing the economy of his country by instituting programs such as women entrepreneurs loans, a loan for landless farmers and special programs around green finance.
-Rahman worked to bring automation and digitization into the banking sector of Bangladesh by creating the National Payment Switch of Bangladesh; introducing automated check clearing for banks in Bangladesh using local currency cheques; starting mobile banking, which lets people carry out banking transactions via SMS (text messages) or apps; establishing the Bangladesh Electronic Funds Transfer Network (BEFTN); instituting the Bangladesh Automated Clearing House (BACH), which permits rapid electronic inter-bank transfers within the country with automatic adjustment of accounts; etc. BEFTN is a system of transferring money from one bank account directly to another bank without paper money changing hands.
-The foreign exchange reserves of Bangladesh quadrupled during his tenure as governor of the central bank.
-In March 2016, Rahman resigned from his post following the 2016 Bangladesh Bank heist.
-He submitted his resignation letter to Prime Minister Sheikh Hasina on 15 March 2016.
-Fazle Kabir was selected as the new governor the same day.
-Before the resignation was made public, Rahman stated that he would resign if it would benefit his country.
+As governor, he took steps to develop the economy by instituting programs including women entrepreneur loans, a loan for landless farmers and special programs around green finance.
+Atiur Rahman worked to bring automation and digitization into the banking sector by creating the National Payment Switch.
+He introduced automated check clearing for banks in Bangladesh using local currency cheques; starting mobile banking; establishing the Bangladesh Electronic Funds Transfer Network (BEFTN); and instituting the Bangladesh Automated Clearing House (BACH).
+BEFTN is a system of transferring money from one bank account directly to another bank without paper money changing hands.
+Bangladesh foreign exchange reserves quadrupled during his tenure.
+In March 2016, Atiur Rahman resigned from his post following the 2016 Bangladesh Bank heist.
+Before the resignation was made public, Atiur Rahman stated that he would resign if it would benefit his country.
 Two days after his resignation, he returned to his position as professor at the Department of Development Studies at the University of Dhaka.
-Currently he is the 'Bangabandhu Professor' of University of Dhaka.
+He was honored as the 'Bangabandhu Professor' of University of Dhaka.

+After his tenure as a governor, he rejoined the Department of Development Studies.
+The Dhaka University Syndicate appointed him as a 'Bangabandhu Chair' on 1 November 2019.
+He serves as Chairperson of Unnayan Shamannay.

 Publications

-Rahman is a regular newspaper columnist who often writes on poverty, public expenditure, economic development, public welfare, and other similar socio-economic issues.
-He has published 45 titles as of 2009, of which 16 are in English and 29 in Bengali.
-He writes books on different issues but mainly socio-economic issues, for example, his recent publication about Rabindranath Tagore's socio-economic thoughts compilation and research.
-Some of his publications and books are as follows:
+Atiur Rahman is a regular newspaper columnist who writes on poverty, public expenditure, economic development, public welfare, and other socio-economic issues.
+He had published 45 titles as of 2009, of which 16 are in English and 29 in Bengali.
+He writes books mainly socio-economic issues, for example, his recent publication about Rabindranath Tagore's socio-economic thoughts and research.
+Partial list: